Awesome Labor Cost Insights: 4 Valuable Payroll Metrics

 Annual Labor Cost = Gross Pay + Annual Costs

 Let’s break that down.
-Say you have an employee, Kelly, whose gross annual salary is $65,000.
-After accounting for how much you contribute to Kelly’s medical, dental, & vision premiums, you tack another $17,103 onto that amount.
-And don’t forget 401k contributions!
+Say you have an employee, Employee A, whose gross annual salary is $65,000.
+Then you account for how much you contribute to Employee A’s medical, dental, and vision premiums ($17,103).
+And don’t forget 401(k) contributions!
 That adds another $4,500.

-When you add all that up, the cost of labor for Kelly is actually $86,603—not just the amount of her salary.
+When you add all that up, the cost of labor for Employee A is $86,603—not just the base salary amount.
+This underlines the value of accurate payroll tracking.

 Hourly Labor Cost = Annual Labor Cost / Number of Hours Worked

-You can get even more granular and calculate labor cost on an hourly basis.
+You can get even more granular in your payroll data analysis and calculate labor costs on an hourly basis.
 This is especially helpful if you employ hourly employees.

-After accounting for his hourly rate, how many hours he worked, and the additional benefits you provide, Tom’s hourly labor cost is $25.96.
+After accounting for the hourly rate, hours worked, and the additional benefits you provide, Employee B’s hourly labor cost is $25.96.

 How Does Labor Cost Affect Your Bottom Line?

 As mentioned above, cost of labor accounts for a hefty portion of spending for most businesses—regardless of industry.
-When looking for ways to tighten your belt from a financial standpoint, people costs are one of the first places businesses tend to look.
+When looking for ways to tighten your belt from a financial standpoint, cost-saving payroll strategies and other people costs are the first places businesses tend to look.

-- Use payroll software to increase accuracy and reduce compliance issues that result in costly fees
+- Use payroll software for error tracking, to increase accuracy and reduce compliance issues that result in costly fees

-- Analyze overtime trends to look for ways to cut back—and to maximize efficiency during regular working hours
+- Analyze overtime payroll costs and trends to look for ways to cut back—and maximize efficiency during regular working hours.
+You could even trial a 4-day workweek to see what benefits it could bring for your company.

-Payroll metrics are key performance indicators (KPIs) that analyze the relative cost of the payroll process while also indicating whether that process is fully accurate.
+Understanding and tracking payroll metrics can be crucial KPIs.
+Payroll metrics provide analysis for the relative cost of the payroll process while also revealing whether that process is fully accurate.

-Payroll inaccuracies do more than bleed company resources—they can also lead to tax-related fines and strong employee dissatisfaction.
+Payroll inaccuracies and a high error rate do more than bleed company resources—they can also lead to tax-related fines and strong employee dissatisfaction.

-After shoring up your company’s foundation with an accurate payroll process, payroll KPIs then act as tools to measure the performance of your payroll process.
+After shoring up your company’s foundation with payroll optimization strategies and process improvement, payroll KPIs act as tools for tracking the performance of your payroll process.

 1. Number of Errors (Accuracy Rate)